Independent Contractor Misclassification Lawsuit

 Industries with High Misclassification Rates

-Independent contractor misclassification occurs in a wide range of workplaces, both blue collar and white collar, but tends to be disproportionately high in the following industries:
+Independent contractor misclassification occurs in a wide range of workplaces, both blue collar and white collar.
+It tends to be disproportionately high in the following industries:

 - “On-demand” startups such as Uber, Lyft, Homejoy, TaskRabbit, Grubhub, and Spoonrocket